Everyone wants to be #1 on Google.

-Many people make the mistake of cramming in as many backlinks as possible into an article, however, this is a big mistake.
-Google will be able to pick this up immediately and see that you are trying to cheat the system and you will be penalised for it.
+Many sites that accept guest posts make the mistake of cramming in as many backlinks as possible into an article, however, this is a big mistake.
+Google will be able to pick this up immediately and see that you are trying to cheat the system and you will be penalized for it.

 Another common error that is made with guest blogging content is using overloading the backlink anchor text with a tonne of keywords.
 This isn’t natural and makes your backlink and article appear spammier.
 To be clear, less than 1% of your anchor text should be exact match, according to Ahrefs.

 A big no no when it comes to backlinks and guest blogging is publishing content on low authority sites.
 You’ll know exactly the types of sites that we are talking about such as the news sites that are very low-quality and look like spam articles.
 These sorts of sites use very poor content and simply a way to make quick money.
 In the long run, this will only damage your SEO efforts using these types of websites.